Best DSLRs under AU$1000

 Most of the time, no. If you are comfortable with around 3x optical zoom, which is roughly equivalent to the reach that an 18-55mm lens gives, and want to take your photography hobby more seriously in the future by adding extra lenses, stick to the single lens kit.

 Carrying around multiple lenses for first-time photographers can be frustrating, especially as you are learning the ins and outs of the camera.
 Depending on your needs and photographic style, an equivalent lens that covers exactly the same reach as the two kit lenses in one unit is an 18-200mm lens, which most major camera brands have in their range.
 It's a tad more expensive but could be a better solution for long-term use.

 Don't feel like you need to fork out top dollar for a brand new DSLR.
 Sometimes you can find great bargains on run-out models, which are still new in the box but not necessarily the latest model from each particular brand.

 There's also the option of going secondhand and buying a kit from a fellow photographer who has decided it's time to upgrade.
 There are a number of things to look out for when buying a used camera, all of which are covered in our buying guide to help you through the process.

 Which DSLR is best for beginners?

 All entry-level DSLRs are designed to be easy to use for beginners.
-They feature automatic mode, which makes all of the decisions on exposure for you, plus some models like Nikon's D3200 or D3100 come with guide mode, which takes you step by step through the process of getting the right picture depending on your shooting situation.
-We have a complete guide to buying a DSLR for beginners right over this way.
+They feature automatic mode, which makes all the decisions on exposure for you, plus some models — like Nikon's D3200 or D3100 — come with guide mode, which takes you step by step through the process of getting the right picture depending on your shooting situation.
+We have a complete guide to buying a DSLR for beginners right here.